influxdata/telegraf/plugins/processors/noop/README.md

 The noop processor plugin does nothing to metrics.
 Instead it can be used to apply the global configuration options after other processing.
-Global config options like tagpass, fieldpass, and others are applied before a processor, aggregator, or output.
+Global config options like tagexclude, fieldexclude, and others are applied before a processor, aggregator, or output.
 As such a user might want to apply these after doing processing, but before an output or another processor.